 Connect To Your Computer From Anywhere05 Mar 2016

-As part of my job as product developer for everSENSE I sometimes need to diagnose problems at remote servers.
+As part of my job as product owner for everSENSE I sometimes need to diagnose problems at remote servers.
 My preffered way is to take access via SSH.
 But in many places, the server is behind a NAT router so I have to resort to the inelegant method of using Teamviewer.
 Don’t get me wrong.
 Teamviewer is a wonderful application.
-But once you have gotten used to the power and speed of shells, nothing else can have the same satisfaction.
+But once you have gotten used to the power and speed of the terminal, nothing else will do.

 - A Teamviewer connection to the remote PC (Yes!
 But it’s only to run a single command I promise!)